Skip to main content

 An image of a man getting make up on

-• The Theatre Department has an ambitious, varied season and produces plays and musicals on four different stages.
+• The Theatre Department has an ambitious, varied season and produces plays and musicals on 3 different stages.
 There are several levels of production work.
-First, there is an active 7-show main stage season guided by the faculty.
+First, there is an active 6-show main stage season guided by the faculty.
 Students work at all levels of production, but are generally assigned roles after participation in classes that prepare them for this work.
-There are also a number of student productions either associated with TMA 536 projects or TMA Mask Club (436) that produces 5-10 one-act plays each season.
-Check the TMA Facebook or TMAccess which will give notice of these productions.
+There are also a number of student productions either associated with TMA 536: Directing Workshop, or TMA 436: Advanced Directing projects that produces 5-10 one-act plays each season.
+Check the TMA website and sign up for the newsletter which will give notice of these productions.

 Under the direction of faculty and professional artists, students are given opportunities to work back stage, in the shops, as designers, as technicians, as dramaturgs, or as stage managers on all main stage productions.
 Students also work with Media Arts majors as designers and crew for film and television productions.
 All students are welcome to audition for both film and theatre productions.

-Each year, theatre hosts a “get involved” forum to introduce students to all production opportunities available during the year.
-Students may also contact Michael Kraczek for design opportunities (michael_kraczek@byu.edu), Jennifer Reed (jennifer_reed@byu.edu) for stage management opportunities, Shelley Graham (shelley_graham@byu.edu) for dramaturgy opportunities, and Rory Scanlon (rory_scanlon@byu.edu) for backstage crew opportunities.
+Each year, theatre hosts an “All Forum” to introduce students to all production opportunities available during the year.
+Students may also contact Milinda Weeks for design and backstage crew opportunities (milinda_weeks@byu.edu) , Jennifer Reed (jennifer_reed@byu.edu) for stage management opportunities, and Shelley Graham (shelley_graham@byu.edu) for dramaturgy opportunities.

 1. If you are a Theatre Education major, Career Services at careers.byu.edu can assist you in finding available teaching positions.